fuzzylabs/matcha-examples/recommendation/README.md

 cd recommendation
 ```

-4. Install the required dependencies:
+4. Install the required dependencies (Assuming you are already in a virtual environment):
 ```bash
 pip install -r requirements.txt
 ```